Skip to main content

 To set environment variables in the dbt Cloud CLI for your dbt project:

-3. Click on your project and scroll to the Environment Variables section.
+3. Click on your project and scroll to the Environment variables section.

 4. Click Edit on the lower right and then set the user-level environment variables.